shifthappens

 Bethany legg 75nbw Hf Dsn Y unsplash

 In the pursuit of AI's transformative potential, many companies are facing unexpected hurdles.
-According to a Gartner report titled The Top 10 “Gotchas” of Copilot for Microsoft 365, only 24% of respondents piloting Copilot for Microsoft 365 are planning a large-scale rollout in 2024/25—indicating a significant gap between ambition and execution.
+According to a Gartner report titled The Top 10 “Gotchas” of Microsoft 365 Copilot, only 24% of respondents piloting Microsoft 365 Copilot are planning a large-scale rollout in 2024/25—indicating a significant gap between ambition and execution.

 Surprisingly, it may not be a lack of technology or vision that's holding them back—but their own data.
 A recent study by AvePoint, the AI & Information Management Report, found that businesses often find themselves stymied by the quality, accessibility, and governance of their data assets.